Impact of the COVID-19 pandemic on tourism: Bosnia and Herzegovina

 Foreign tourists spent 19,089 overnights in the Federation in March, down 77% year-on-year, the Federation's statistical office said on Wednesday.

 The total number of tourists who visited the Federation in March fell by 75% on the year to 16,186.
 Total tourist overnights decreased by 73% to 31,881.

 Foreign arrivals in March 2020 fell by 79% year-on-year.

 Bulgaria

-Bulgaria banned the entry of foreigners in March due to the coronavirus epidemic.
+Bulgaria banned the entry of foreigners from 15 countries in March 2020 due to the coronavirus epidemic and later expanded this to most countries in the world in April 2020.

 Foreign arrivals in March 2020 fell by 44% year-on-year.
 Travelers from Greece and Serbia on business trips or with family ties, and diplomats, humanitarian and transport workers will be allowed to enter Bulgaria from 1 June without undergoing a 14-day quarantine, said Bulgarian Premier Boyko Borisov.

 Croatia

 Early data indicated that foreign arrivals in March 2020 fell by 75% year-on-year.

 Greece

 Foreign arrivals fell by 47% year-on-year and tourism revenue fell by 71% year-on-year in March 2020.